tkhkokd/Notes/AWSConfigurations.md

 RDS_PASSWORD=*********** RDS_HOSTNAME=***********.rds.amazonaws.com // The endpoint
 RDS_PORT=****
 ```
-* ENV variables have to be updated after rebuilding the environment.
+* RDS_HOSTNAME has to be updated after rebuilding the environment.

 In Rails App ```config/database.yml```